Avaiga/taipy-doc/docs/tutorials/complete_applications/scenario_management_overview/step_01/step_01.md

 Before looking at some code examples, to apprehend what is a *Scenario*, you need to understand the *Data node* and *Task* concepts.

-- [**Data Nodes**](../../../../manuals/core/concepts/data-node.md): are the translation of variables in Taipy.
+- [**Data Nodes**](../../../../manuals/core/concepts/data-node.md): represents a variable in Taipy.
 Data Nodes don't contain the data itself but point to the data and know how to retrieve it.
 These Data Nodes can point to different types of data sources like CSV files, Pickle files, databases, etc., and they can represent various types of Python variables such as integers, strings, data frames, lists, and more.
 They are fully generic and can be